JonGonzal/kickstart.nvim/README.md

 }
 ```

-This will install the tree plugin and add the command `:NeoTree` for you.
+This will install the tree plugin and add the command `:Neotree` for you.
 You can explore the documentation at [neo-tree.nvim](https://github.com/nvim-neo-tree/neo-tree.nvim) for more information.

 #### Example: Adding a file to change default options